Where Your Money Goes

 We Do in Partnership with Others

 Every child living at Casa Angelina arrives through the Guatemalan court system by order from a judge.
-There are currently only 12 children’s judges for all of Guatemala.
-The most recent UNICEF total for the number of orphans living in the capital city of Guatemala is 300,000.
-With only 12 judges for all of these orphans (as well as the cases of abandoned, neglected, and abused children), there is an overwhelming need to work and rescue children in Guatemala.
-We work with these judges to receive legal custody of every child living at Casa Angelina.
-All children who enter Casa Angelina are welcomed by members of our team.
-The social worker, pastors, directors, and children are there to comfort and immediately show them love and support.read more
+We work with these judges to receive legal custody of the children.
+Upon entering Casa Angelina they are welcomed by members of our team.
+The social worker, pastors, directors, and children are there to comfort and immediately show them love and support.

 A New Beginning

-Upon entering their new home, the children receive a gift of clothing, shoes, food, toys, and hygiene products.
+They each receive clothing, shoes, toys, and hygiene products.
 Most children have a measure of shock at receiving these items and are not sure if we mean that everything will belong to them.
 The quality of their new life immediately shows them that we care about their well-being.
-The beauty of their surroundings makes quite an impact due to the contrast it makes from the street, shack, or previous orphanage they have come from.read more
+The beauty of their surroundings makes quite an impact due to the contrast it makes from the street, shack, or previous orphanage they have come from.

 Their New Home

-After they see their new home and are introduced to the family, they are shown their very own bed, which also comes as a shock oftentimes as most of them have never had their own bed before (many grow up sleeping with multiple people or on the ground).
-Our children come to us with some level of malnutrition, so they eat their first meal right away, which they are always so grateful for.
+After they see their new home, they are shown their very own bed, which also comes as a shock oftentimes as most of them have never had their own bed before (many grow up sleeping with multiple people or on the ground).
+Most children arrive with various degrees of malnutrition, so they eat their first meal right away, which they are always so grateful for.
 Then it is time for a tour of their new home.
 The children who have been here for a while are always so excited to show it off.
-Once the new children see the playgrounds, feeding center, homes, tire swings, forest, soccer field, and school, the beauty and expanse help to restore hope and joy to their eyes.
+Once the new children see the playgrounds, feeding center, homes, forest, soccer field, and school, the beauty and expanse help to restore hope and joy to their eyes.
 This introduction helps them begin to feel comfortable.
-Our goal for the first day is for them to eat, play, and feel safe.read more
+Our goal for the first day is for them to eat, play, and feel safe.

 A Bright Future

-We truly want the quality of their lives to change forever.
-They arrive with barely anything and are immediately welcomed into a family and given a bed, home, medical treatment, and education.
-All of the children and staff's food is cooked by our gourmet, five-star chef.
-The children are also given fitness programs, such as soccer training, Taekwondo, and PE classes.
-They live on top of a mountain with beautiful views and lots of open space.
 Every child is taught about the love of God.
 They are cared for and given counseling about their pasts.
 We want to set them on a new path and give them confidence that they can break the cycle of their pasts and never have to be abused again.
-These are some of the reasons why our motto at Casa Angelina is "Turning Orphans into Royalty."read more
+These are some of the reasons why our motto at Casa Angelina is "Turning Orphans into Royalty."

 Your Donation Matters